As with anything new, growing microgreens for the first time can seem like a daunting task.

 For more information when your specific microgreen is ready to harvest search for the microgreen in the search function of Home Microgreen (click the magnifying glass icon) or look it up in Grow Microgreens in Your Home.

-To harvest the microgreens take the trays over to your counter.
+To harvest the microgreens take the trays over to your kitchen counter.

 Make sure there isn't a lot of water in the watering tray.
 If there is, empty it so you can tip both trays without water leaking out between the trays.